NiccoBiondi/InverseReinforcementLearningApp/Widget/Widget.md

   <img src="gitimages/default_setting.png" width="350"/>
 </p>

-This window, wich is represented in the upper images, give the possibility to the user to initialize a new work.
+This window, which is represented in the upper images, give the possibility to the user to initialize a new work.
 There the user can set different type of parameters:
-- Minigrid env name that describe wich MiniGrid environment the user will use.
+- Minigrid env name that describe which MiniGrid environment the user will use.
 Is possible to choose from 7 different type of environment:
 `MiniGrid-Empty-6x6-v0`, `MiniGrid-Empty-16x16-v0`, `MiniGrid-Multiroom-N2-S4-v0`, `MiniGrid-Multiroom-N2-S5-v0`, `MiniGrid-Multiroom-N2-S6-v0`, `MiniGrid-Dynamic-Obstacle-6x6-v0` and `MiniGrid-Dynamic-Obstacle-16x16-v0`.
 (The description of all the environment is in the [MiniGrid github repository](https://github.com/maximecb/gym-minigrid)).

 - Trajectory length describe the length of the trajectory that the policy has to create during each episodes.